Arts Festival video, 2018

 Videographer, Editor: Angus Ashton

 A promotional video for the 2018 Unconformity Festival; a Tasmanian contemporary arts festival that explores the paradoxes of Queenstown – an art mining community on Tasmania’s rugged and remote West Coast.

-Get in touch to discuss your next video production.
+Get in touch to discuss your next event video.